The Knives that Every Home Cook Should Have

 Kitchen Knife Care

-The knife will be perceived to be sharpened but the steel does not sharpen the blade.
-It realigns the microfibers on the edge of the blade so that the blade makes full contact with the surface while cutting.
+Steeling the knife realigns the microfibers on the edge of the blade so that the blade makes full contact with the surface while cutting.
 The knife should be “steeled” before each cutting job for maximum cutting efficiency.

-The way to steel the knife is to hold the blade against the steel at a 20-degree angle and draw the blade down towards the end of the steel.
+Hold the blade against the steel at a 20-degree angle and draw the blade down towards the end of the steel.
 Alternate both sides of the knife for a total of 6 or 7 passes.
-Try not to use too wide of an angle on the blade as this technique will further misalign the edge of the knife.
+Try not to use too wide of an angle on the blade or the edges will not align properly on the blade.

 Sharpening a knife, on the other hand, should be done once a month by a professional depending on use.

 Also, get yourself a good cutting board like the one depicted down below.
 This corkboard is inexpensive, easy to clean and stores conveniently upright in most home kitchen cabinets.